Pytho2535/HomeLab/README.md

 That way only Firewall will get internet access `(NAT)` and it will share it to every other device in that `Internal Network` (Remember to set every other device ONLY to `Internal Network`)

-After the installation, dismout the .iso file in `Storage` Settings and you should be good to go Now just run other device connected to that network and search in browser firewall's IP, the default credentials are: `login: admin` `password: pfsense`
+After the installation, dismount the .iso file in `Storage` Settings and you should be good to go Now just run other device connected to that network and search in browser firewall's IP, the default credentials are: `login: admin` `password: pfsense`